hellbox/srob-migration/content/reviews/count-how-many-notifications-you-get-while-reading-this-review.md

 name = "Count how many notifications you get while reading this review" title = "Count how many notifications you get while reading this review" dek = "What you hear all the time is: you should stop looking at your phone.
 Or, there's nothing wrong with looking at your phone.
 What about looking at distraction from a different perspective?
-That's what David M Levy has done in Mindful Tech, and Jonathan HIskes takes us through it. " facebookauto = "Leave a comment here without how many notifications you received in the time it took to read this review of David M Levy's Mindful Tech." twitterauto = "Reply and tell us how many notifications you got while you were reading this review by @jhiskes" reviews_byline = ["writers/jonathan-hiskes.md"] reviews_books = ["books/mindful-tech.md"]
+That's what David M Levy has done in Mindful Tech, and Jonathan HIskes takes us through it. " type = "Review"facebookauto = "Leave a comment here without how many notifications you received in the time it took to read this review of David M Levy's Mindful Tech." twitterauto = "Reply and tell us how many notifications you got while you were reading this review by @jhiskes" reviews_byline = ["writers/jonathan-hiskes.md"] reviews_books = ["books/mindful-tech.md"]